 Church's Harvard laboratory is working on about a hundred cutting-edge projects.

-He currently experiences the growth of mini-organs derived from the patients' own cells, to help test the effectiveness of the drugs.
+It currently experiments with the growth of mini-organs made from the same cells as patients, to help test the effectiveness of the drugs.

 Not only that: they aim to transform these same organoids, as they are called, into complete organs available for transplantation.